Skip to content

 situ events

-Streams events from a session's SQLite database — both Situ app events and Claude agent events, ordered by time.
+Streams events from a session's SQLite database — both situ app events and Claude agent events, ordered by time.
 Read-only.

 bash